joaquinlpereyra/blog/content/posts/proof_of_stake.md

 Every time an _slot_ starts, one committee member must propose a block by computing the canonical head of the chain at that slot.
 The block itself is fairly similar to those in proof of work, but for two _details_:

 1. It contains a filed _newttests_, attestations that the proposer has accepted and haven't appeared in their view of the blockchain yet.
 2. Arbitrary data.
-This is actually a fairly important detail, not for the protocol, but for Ethereum: this arbitrary data is, in the [[Beacon Chain]], the hash of the head of the block of the execution layer!
+This is actually a fairly important detail, not for the protocol, but for Ethereum: this arbitrary data is, in the beacon chain, the hash of the head of the block of the execution layer!
 (See [Eth1Data](https://beaconcha.in/block/3529978) on the Beacon Chain Explorer)

 ### Attestations
 So, what are exactly attestations?
 Intuitively, attestations are messages containing a block from each validators view.
 But they also contain a so-called _checkpoint edge_, a transition from _epoch boundaries_.
 These are used for justification and finalization.